Hands-on Gear Review

 The Vortex costs $50 which along with our OutdoorGearLab's Top Pick: the Petzl Kab are the most expensive rope bags in our review.
 One thing when considering rope bags, while these are the most expensive they are only $5-$10 more than nearly all of the rope bags we tested.
 Not a big price difference considering your likely going to use this rope-bag for the next two decades.

 The Bottom Line

 The Vortex is a cool and fairly unique design that is ultra-quick and easy to use.
-We gave it our OutdoorGearLab Editor's Choice Awards for a few reasons.
-The first its because its the quickest and easiest rope back to pack up, and while occasionally the Vortex may not pay the rope back out quite as nicely, it was rarely bad.
-We appreciated the Vortex's biggest in-review tarp design that preformed the best over-all job of catching falling ropes of any bag we tested.
-We also thought the Vortex had most of the features we liked the most in rope bags, like a padded shoulder strap, shorty grab loops, side pocket and compression straps.
-If always keeping your ropes tangle free is a big concern we would lean people toward the Petzl Kab, which is by far the most tricked-out rope-bag period and features the most monstrous tarp among traditional burrito style rope bags.
+We gave it our OutdoorGearLab Editor's Choice Award for a few reasons.
+The first is because it's the quickest and easiest rope back to pack up, and while occasionally the Vortex may not pay the rope back out quite as nicely, it was rarely bad.
+We appreciated the Vortex's biggest-in-review tarp design that preformed the best overall job of catching falling ropes of any bag we tested.
+We also thought the Vortex had most of the features we liked in rope bags, like a padded shoulder strap, shorty grab loops, side pocket and compression straps.
+If always keeping your ropes tangle free is a big concern we would lean toward the Petzl Kab, which is by far the most tricked-out rope-bag period and features the most monstrous tarp among traditional burrito style rope bags.
 If you like the Vortex's funnel design but either don't want to spend $50 on a rope bag, or wish the Vortex had shoulder straps so you could wear it like a cragging pack then check out the $40 Petzl Bolsa.

 — Ian Nicholson